 Like any k-drama, there are quite a few tropes that you’ll recognize here, but they weren’t over the top.
 Thank goodness for this drama dialing back on the crazy.
 As much as I love dramas and all of their quirks, sometimes it’s too much.
 I’m glad to say that wasn’t the case here.

 So if you’re looking for something quick and fairly decent, Thumping Spike is a good choice for your weekend binge-watch.
-There’s a solid cast on board here, and their acting really helped me to enjoy this series on a deeper level.
+There’s a solid cast on board here.
+Their acting really helped me to enjoy this series on a deeper level.
 If you love a sports drama that tells the tale of an underdog fighting to prove their worth, you’ll definitely find that here in spades.

 A FEW LINGERING THOUGHTS:

 Song Jae Rim has yet to disappoint me.
 I love him as leading man material, but it’s so obvious that he looks older than 19 here.
 (He’s actually 31!)
-I would have liked that maybe they set the story in college as that would be slightly more believable to me.
-That’s one of my pet peeve with k-dramas having a tendency to cast high school male leads with actors that are in their mid to late twenties — sometimes even a little older.
+I would have the setting in college as that would be more believable to me.
+That’s one of my pet peeve with k-dramas.
+Why do they have a tendency to cast high school male leads with actors that are in their mid to late twenties?
 It didn’t take away from me enjoying the series, but it was hard to envision him at that age.

 I really love the ease of watching web dramas.
-It’s reasonable to finish an entire series in a day without feeling too guilty for binge-watching and forgetting about the real world.
-The only problem is that time constraints leave little room for delving deep into character development, which is one of my favorite areas of any drama.
+It’s reasonable to finish an entire series in a day.
+You won’t feel too guilty for binge-watching and forgetting about the real world.
+The only problem is that time constraints leave little room for delving deep into character development.
+That’s a sore spot for me.
+One of my favorite areas of any drama is the character development.

-Volleyball is not close to one of my favorite sports, but I actually wanted to see more of that aspect in this series.
+Volleyball is not close to one of my favorite sports, but I actually wanted to see more of that.
 For a story centered around volleyball, I thought the sport wasn’t as prominent as it could’ve been.

 There is going to be a sequel called Thumping Spike 2, which stars Lee Won Geun (Kim Yeol From Cheer Up) and Kim So Eun.
 I love me some Lee Won Geun something fierce, so I will probably keep a close eye on that project.